LOADING

 TAGGED UNDER: Best Websites

-Web sites, the main component of the Internet, have radically changed how we lead our lives today.
-Many websites have made our life simple and easier, but some have revolutionized the concept of social life.
-The concept of ‘worldwide web’ (www) was launched in 1990 by the physicist Tim Berners-Lee, and since 1993, it was made available to all common users.
-Isn’t it quite surprising that it had a colossal impact on our information environment within a few years only?
-Websites that changed the Internet world have also had a great impact on our lifestyle.
+Websites, the main component of the Internet, have radically changed how we lead our lives today.
+Many websites have simplified our lives, but some have revolutionized social life.
+The idea of the ‘world wide web’ (www) was launched in 1990 by the physicist Tim Berners-Lee, and since 1993, it has been made available to all common users.
+Isn’t it surprising that it had a colossal impact on our information environment within a few years?
+Websites that changed the Internet world have also greatly impacted our lifestyle.

 Today, we use computers as easily as telephones.
-We cannot imagine spending a single day without using at least one of the several Google applications like Gmail, Google News, Froogle, Google Maps, Google Book Search, Google Talk, Google Earth, etc. Certain websites have changed the Internet world.
+We cannot imagine spending a day without using at least one of the several Google applications, such as Gmail, Google News, Froogle, Google Maps, Google Book Search, Google Talk, Google Earth, etc. Certain websites have changed the Internet world.
 We can find answers to our queries on discussion forums like WikiAnswers.
 We can express our thoughts with the help of a website like ‘blogger.com.’
-We can choose any educational course from any university located in any part of the world.
+We can choose any educational course from any university in any part of the world.
 It is quite easier to acquire an international degree now.
-Online banking, online booking, online shopping, etc., have completely changed the way we lead our lives.
-We can pay bills, tolls, taxes, insurance, or loan installments online and save a lot of time.
-We can earn/save money by advertising and promote ourselves on different websites.
-We can check the opening and closing times, weekly holidays of any famous museum in Paris or Rome, despite our location.
-We need to sit in front of the computer, and everything is available right at our fingertips now.
+Online banking, online booking, online shopping, etc., have completely changed how we lead our lives.
+We can pay bills, tolls, taxes, insurance, or loan installments online and save time.
+We can earn/save money by advertising and promoting ourselves on different websites.
+Despite our location, we can check the opening and closing times and weekly holidays of any famous museum in Paris or Rome.
+We must sit in front of the computer; everything is available now.

 READ MORE :

 The top 10 websites regarding traffic and influence would keep changing, but we can enlist a few websites that redefined the Internet world.
 Certain websites that changed the Internet world completely include social networking sites or community sites like ‘Orkut’ and ‘Facebook,’ microblogging sites like ‘Twitter,’ information sites like ‘Wikipedia’ and other sites like ‘eBay,’ ‘YouTube,’ ‘Amazon.com,’ etc. I am sure you would like to browse Internet facts for more information.
-The convenience and comfort that we are enjoying today can be attributed to certain popular websites that redefined the Internet.
+Today’s convenience and comfort can be attributed to popular websites that redefined the Internet.

 Social Networking Sites